darius-all-new/open-machine-monitoring/README.md

 `pip install -r requirements.txt`

 Make sure you are using the correct pip for your Python version/environment.
+It is advisable to use a virtual environment to keep everything tidy.

 #### 2. Configuration file